 - 1. Depends on clock mode. - 2.
 The state is P when the port function is used. - 3.
 The state is K when the port function is used. - 4.
 The state is Z or H depending on register settings. - 5.
 The state is Z or O depending on register settings. - 6.
-The state is Z when the Ethernet controller function is used. - 7.
-To avoid the power friction, Vcc-PLL1, Vcc-PLL2, Vss-PLL1, Vss-PLL2, and other Vcc and Vss should be wired in three independent patterns from the board power-supply source.
+The status is Z when the function select bit is set as reserved in the PETCR register in the PEC module. - To avoid the power friction, Vcc-PLL1, Vcc-PLL2, Vss-PLL1, Vss-PLL2, and other Vcc and Vss should be wired in three independent patterns from the board power-supply source. - 8.
+When power-on reset is executed, reserved condition is selected.
+Therefore, rewriting by setting PETCR register in PFC module is mandatory.